LionelBeato/coatimundis/README.md

 ## P

+- *portability* : in regards to software, the ability to run on many different kinds of computers without augmentation.

+- *polymorphism* : the concept that objects can behave like other objects, or more succinctly: "“same name, different logic”.

 - *primitive* : a data type that is typically a basic building block of a language and denotes a value.

-- *portability* : in regards to software, the ability to run on many different kinds of computers without augmentation.

 - *push*, *pushing* : to sync code with a remote repository.